WhiteMetagross/UltraCaptureV3App/README.md

 © 2025 UltraCaptureV3.
 All rights reserved.

-Licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+Licensed under the MIT License: see the [LICENSE](./LICENSE) file for details.

 ---

-## 🆘 Support and Troubleshooting
+## Support and Troubleshooting.

 For setup issues, see the [Installation and Setup Guide](InstallationAndSetup.md).